In This Article

 The Pure Microsoft Stack Advantage

-The best-performing managed IT environments for mortgage lending run a pure Microsoft stack: Entra ID, Intune, Defender, Conditional Access, Purview, and Sentinel.
-No third-party MSP platforms like ConnectWise, Kaseya, or SolarWinds in the middle.
+The best performing managed IT environments for mortgage lending run a pure Microsoft stack: Microsoft Entra ID, Microsoft Intune, Microsoft Defender, Conditional Access, Microsoft Purview, and Microsoft Sentinel.
+No third party MSP platforms like ConnectWise, Kaseya, or SolarWinds in the middle.

-When your managed services partner runs the same platform your security depends on, there's no gap between the tools that monitor threats and the tools that manage your environment.
+When your managed services partner runs the same platform your security depends on, there is no gap between the tools that monitor threats and the tools that manage your environment.

 How to Close the Gap

 Step 1: Audit your current IT services.
-Map what's managed, what's maintained internally, and what's running unmanaged.
+Map what is managed, what is maintained internally, and what is running unmanaged.
 Most lenders find significant gaps in monitoring, endpoint management, and compliance automation.

 Step 2: Prioritize by impact.
 Identity management and endpoint security produce the fastest security improvements.
 Compliance automation produces the fastest operational efficiency gains.
 Start where the pain is worst.

 Step 3: Consolidate vendors.
-If you're buying licensing from one vendor, managed services from another, and security from a third, you're paying for coordination overhead.
+If you are buying licensing from one vendor, managed services from another, and security from a third, you are paying for coordination overhead.
 A single managed IT partner that handles licensing, security, compliance, and operations eliminates gaps between vendors.

 Step 4: Measure results.
 Track mean time to detect threats, patch currency, compliance readiness scores, and infrastructure uptime.
 Compare against industry benchmarks quarterly.